jphpsf/jasmine-phantomjs/README.md

 # Jasmine Phantom.js example

 This is an example Jasmine test runner using Phantom.js.
+It also includes an example using Webdriver.

 The test suite used is the one that comes with the default Jasmine 1.2.0 distribution.